Sanja Horvatinčić, PhD

 Sanja Horvatinčić was born in 1986 in Zagreb, Croatia.
 In 2010 she received MAs in Art History, and English Language and Literature, from the Faculty of Humanities and Social Sciences, University of Zagreb.
-From 2009 to 2011, she was an assistant curator at the contemporary art gallery Galzenica.
-In 2011, she was employed as a Research Assistant at the Institute of Art History in Zagreb, on the project "Modernity, Modernism and Postmodernism in Croatian Art in the 20th Century".
-She is a PhD candidate at the Post-graduate Study Humanist Sciences (Art History) at the University of Zadar.
-Her PhD thesis "Memorials from the Socialist Era in Croatia – Typology Model" is supervised by Prof. Ljiljana Kolešnik.
-She spent three months at a research visit in Slovenia in 2014, and became part of the research team at the digital humantites project ARTNET, founded by the Croatian Science Foundation.
-She was a lecturer at the post-graduate course Art for Collective Use: Monument, Performance, Ritual, Body (2015/16), held at the Faculty of Philosophy, University of Ljubljana.
-She has attended a number of international conferences and held several public lectures and educational seminars.
-She is the executive editor of journal Život umjetnosti and the secretary of the Regional Centre for Art, Culture and New Media.
-She is the author of several scinetific papers on the subject of memorial sculpture and architecture of the second half of the 20th centeury in socialist Yugoslavia and Europe.
+From 2009 to 2011, she was an assistant curator at the contemporary art gallery Galženica.
+From 2011 to 2017, she was employed at the Institute of Art History in Zagreb as a Research Assistant on the project "Modernity, Modernism and Postmodernism in Croatian Art in the 20th Century".
+In 2017, she obtained her PhD at the Post-graduate Study Humanist Sciences, University of Zadar, with the thesis "Memorials from the Socialist Era in Croatia – Typology Model", supervised by Ljiljana Kolešnik, Senior Research Adviser, and co-supervised by Vinko Srhoj, Associate Professor.
+In 2014, she was at a three-month research visit in Slovenia, University of Maribor.
+She is a member of two research projects funded by the Croatian Science Foundation: